Microchip-MPLAB-Harmony/csp_apps_sam_d5x_e5x/apps/evsys/evsys_trigger/readme.md

 ### Setting up [SAM E54 Xplained Pro board](https://www.microchip.com/developmenttools/ProductDetails/atsame54-xpro)

-- Connect an oscilloscope to monitor the PORT pin PB15 (Pin 8 of the EXT2 header)
 - Connect the Debug USB port on the board to the computer using a micro USB cable

 ## Running the Application

 1. Build and Program the application using its IDE
-2. LED is toggled on every switch press
+2. LED toggles on every switch press

-3. The following table provides the LED name.
+Following table provides the LED and switch names:

 | Board      | Switch Name | LED Name |
 | ---------- | ---------| ------------|